villano-lab/nrCascadeSim/paper/paper.md

 can follow to ensure the code is running correctly.
 This example both applies a yield model to the individual energy deposits and applies variation intended to simulate the resolution of the detector.
 The yield and resolution models are described in more detail in the example notebook.
-\ref{LindvSor_fig} shows overlaid histograms of different combinations of analysis on the same data file.
+Figure \ref{LindvSor_fig} shows overlaid histograms of different combinations of analysis on the same data file.

 \begin{figure}